5G at millimeter waves: contribution to design of a near-field dosimetry system in the 60-GHz band for user exposure assesment

 Research Laboratory: Institute of Electronics and Telecommunications of Rennes (IETR), UMR CNRS 6164, University of Rennes 1, Rennes, France.

-Expected Starting Date: First semester 2020
+Expected Starting Date and Duration: First semester 2020 (18 months)

 The candidate will join Electromagnetic Waves in Complex Media Team (WAVES, www.ietr.fr/WAVES.html) of the IETR.
 Our research activities in biomedical electromagnetics cover a wide spectrum of fundamental and applied research spreading from multi-physics and multi-scale modeling to advanced technologies for body-centric wireless communications.
 The team was at the origin of pioneering innovations in biomedical electromagnetics, including the first mm-wave tissue-equivalent phantoms, novel reflectivity based surface phantom concept, new broadband multi-physics characterization technique for Debye-type materials, innovative mm-wave textile antennas for smart clothes, ultra-robust miniature implantable UHF antennas, and the first mm-wave reverberation chamber.